Edibles

 Leptospermum scoparium

-We all know about the special properties of manuka honey, its oil is reknowned for anti-bacterial and anti-fungal properties and we have tea on the table (don’t steep it too long as it is bitter).
-It seems strange that not long ago this remarkable ‘plant of a thousand uses’ (Rob Tipu) was reviled as a weed – with farmers spreading ‘manuka blight’ sooty fungus to slow its spread.
-Manuka is the saviour of people trying to recloak New Zealand – fast-growing on exposed, bony, eroded and even swampy land – relatively non-paltable to stock with precocious seeding.
-On poorly-drained areas it develops special tissues to supply air to its roots, unlike kanuka.
-Its root exudates are also special – they help reduce feacal baceria in farm runoff, improving surface waters.
+We all know about the special properties of manuka honey, its oil is renowned for its anti-bacterial and anti-fungal properties, and use as a tea (don’t steep it too long as it is bitter).
+It seems strange that not long ago, this remarkable ‘plant of a thousand uses’ (as described by Rob Tipa) was reviled as a weed.
+Farmers spread ‘manuka blight’ – a sooty fungus to slow its spread.
+Manuka is the saviour of people trying to recloak New Zealand – fast-growing on exposed, bony, eroded and even swampy land, relatively non-palatable to stock with precocious seeding.
+On poorly-drained areas, it develops special tissues to supply air to its roots, unlike kanuka.
+Its root exudates are also special – they help reduce faecal bacteria in farm runoff, improving surface waters.

-It also hosts the manuka chafer – also known as the Christmas or jewel beetle, a gorgeous shiny metallic green to pink or blue scarab beetle about 1 cm long..
+Manuka hosts the manuka chafer – also known as the Christmas or jewel beetle, a gorgeous, shiny, metallic green to pink or blue scarab beetle about 1 cm long.
 Pyronota festiva - Wikipedia.
-Larvae eat the roots (and pasture roots) and adults eat the leaves, and the manuka honeydew scale insect that is a crucial source of sugar for some birds and lizards
+Larvae eat the roots (and pasture roots), and adults eat the leaves.
+Manuka also hosts the manuka honeydew scale insect that is a crucial source of sugar for some birds and lizards

 New Zealand Garden Journal (Journal of the RNZIH): December 2008, Vol. 11, No. 2, P. 4-8